muzny/tiletothetop/README-DEV.md

 #Setting up a Dev Environment
-I highly recommend using linux for development, preferable Ubuntu 12.04, since all of the commands I'll list were tested on it.
+I highly recommend using linux for development, preferably Ubuntu 12.04, since all of the commands I'll list were tested on it.
 Even if you don't have Ubuntu, installing it in virtualbox would take far less time than figuring out how to get all of this to work on your current machine.
-Your choice.
-I'm assuming you have Python 2.7.x already installed.
-Django is not compatible with Python 3.x
+I'm assuming you have Python 2.7.x already installed -- Django is not compatible with Python 3.x

 The only things you'll need to install outside of your virtual environment